CharlieDigital/dn6-firebase/README.md

 Let's add a realtime subscription on our frontend so that we get an update on every city added.

-We'll add a ref for cities:
+We'll add an interface and `ref` for the cities:

 ```js
 interface City {